Aisha Alhassan

 Aisha Jummai Al-Hassan (16 September 1959 – 7 May 2021), popularly known as Mama Taraba, was a Nigerian lawyer and politician who served as the Federal Minister of Women Affairs from her appointment in 2015 until her resignation in 2018.

 She previously served as the senator representing the Taraba North senatorial district from 2011 to 2015.

 Alhassan was elected senator in the 2011 Nigerian Senate elections under the platform of the Peoples Democratic Party (PDP).
-She later decamped to the main opposition party All Progressive Congress (APC) and became the gubernatorial candidate of the party in Taraba State for the 2015 Taraba State gubernatorial election.
+She later decamped to the main opposition party, All Progressive Congress (APC) and became the gubernatorial candidate of the party in Taraba State for the 2015 Taraba State gubernatorial election.
 She was defeated in the election re-run held on 25 April 2015 by the PDP candidate Darius Ishaku, but on 7 November 2015, tribunal sacked Ishaku and declared Alhassan winner of the 11 April 2015 poll.
 This was later reversed by the Appeal and Supreme Courts of Nigeria.

-She was appointed minister by President Muhammadu Buhari in 2015, and sworn in on 11 November 2015 after being confirmed by the Senate.
+She was appointed minister by President Muhammadu Buhari in 2015 and sworn in on 11 November 2015 after being confirmed by the Senate.
 She resigned as the Minister of Women Affairs of Nigeria on 29 September 2018.

 Early life and career

-Al-Hassan was born on 16 September 1959; she belonged to the Fulani tribe.
-A lawyer by training, she became the first female to be appointed Taraba State Attorney General and Commissioner of Justice; the first woman to be appointed Secretary, FCT judicial council and later appointed the Chief Registrar of the High Court of the Federal Capital Territory, Abuja on 17 December 2003.
+Al-Hassan was born on 16 September 1959; she belonged to the Jibu tribe.
+A lawyer by training, she became the first female to be appointed Taraba State Attorney General and Commissioner of Justice; the first woman to be appointed Secretary, of the FCT judicial council and later appointed the Chief Registrar of the High Court of the Federal Capital Territory, Abuja on 17 December 2003.
 After she retired from service she went into business.